influxdata/influxdb-client-java/flux-client-kotlin/README.md

-# flux-java
+# flux-client-kotlin

-The reference Java library for the InfluxDB 1.7 `/v2/query` REST API using the [Flux language](https://github.com/influxdata/flux/blob/master/docs/SPEC.md).
+The reference Kotlin client that allows you to perform [Flux queries](https://github.com/influxdata/flux/blob/master/docs/SPEC.md) against InfluxDB 1.7+.

 > This library is under development and no stable version has been released yet.
 > The API can change at any moment.